 Never use a fire pit in the vicinity of a potential fire hazard.

 Keep your fire pit away from any flammable materials.
 Build your fire pit at least 15-20 feet away from the house and any outbuildings like a barn, doghouse, wooden shed, garage, or other structures.
-Although it may be tempting to set your fire pit on a deck or in a pergola, these structures are flammable.
+Although it may tempt you to set your fire pit on a deck or in a pergola, these structures are flammable.

 Finally, keep your fire pit away from overhead power wires, utility lines, and low-hanging tree branches.